 a.
-Main office personnel make graduate student desk assignments.
-An attempt is made to provide desk space for all graduate students.
-Any change should be cleared through the main office.
+Main office personnel in consultation with the graduate coordinator and department chair make graduate student desk assignments.
+An attempt is made to provide desk space for all graduate students in close proximity to their lab and/or major professor.
+Requests to change office assignments should be submitted to the graduate coordinator.